-A variation of this alternative was suggested, which involves spreading out the sediment as a thin layer (less than 0.5-inch) atop multiple fairways.
+In discussions with regulatory agencies, it was suggested that PGC place the captured sediment as a thin layer (less than 0.5-inch) atop multiple fairways.
 This approach anticipates having turf grasses buried by a light application of sediment, then allowing the grasses to grow and sequester the sediment.
 This approach is akin to having volcanic ash gently burying the land surface and allowing plants to poke upward through the thin layer.
 This approach still requires the sediment to be pumped into sediment bags and excess water to drain out.
-Given that most of the fairways are sloping, only portions of Fairways 7, 10, 11, 13, 14, 15, 16, and 18 have flat enough slopes.
+When the solids have adhered together (no excess water), the sediment bags will be cut open and a backhoe used to transfer it to small trucks or farm equipment.
+Such vehicles will drive across flat portions of fairways and other available areas to thinly distribute the sediment.
+Given that most of the fairways are sloping, it will be precarious to utilize any slope more than 2 percent due to re-mobilization as soon as irrigation or precipitation occurs.
+Thus, such application will be possible only on portions of Fairways 7, 10, 11, 13, 14, 15, 16, and 18.
+Assuming ideal weather conditions for such applications, it will take 3 to 4 weeks of turf growth to incorporate the sediment.
+During such period, these fairways will remain closed.
 Given the quantity of sediment, this procedure will need to be conducted four times each summer for 4 years, which effectively closes those fairways during peak play times and tournaments.
-This approach is completely contrary to common turf management practices and would create a patchy, irregular turf growth.
-It is akin to placing chipped bark atop a football or soccer field - illogical and damaging to the underlying turf.
-Such approach is simply unacceptable for a golf course and the rehabilitation costs will be double to triple the cost of best ranked sediment bag placement alternatives.
+While there are many logistical challenges with this approach, it will also be completely contrary to common turf management practices that seek to have well-aerated soils.
+PGC has spent decades improving drainage in its soils via aeration, nutrient balance and subsurface drain pipes.
+The applied silts and clays will immediately fill interstitial pores in the upper part of the soil, resulting in poor infiltration, damaged root zones, and insufficient oxygen to turf grasses.
+Consequently, one or two applications of sediment will create a patchy turf surface that has higher rates of runoff, and repeatedly burying the grass will kill the grass.
+Such conditions are simply unacceptable for a golf course and not considered practicable.